ayushjain1144/HackOverflow/README.md

 We will send real time notification update through **Azure push messaging** Service to all the nearby areas when earthquake has striken.
 We can also send **text message** with the help of government to all the people nearby.

 # Technology Used
-Machine learning
+Machine learning,
-Game Development
+Game Development,
-Java
+Java,
-App Development
+App Development,
 Azure Cloud Services

 # References